Pick Your Own Berry Farms Open Now Near DC

 3. Cancel if anyone in your family is ill.

 4. Be vigilant—especially with kids—about the "no eating in the field" rule.
-This is particularly a concern this year, due to COVID-19.
+This is particularly a concern while COVID-19 is still hanging around.
 Instead, wait to nibble until you've washed fruit (and hands) at home.
-Do pack hand sanitizer to allow kids to sanitize before picking and again when done.
+Pack hand sanitizer to allow kids to sanitize before picking and again when done.

 Places featured in this article: